fvitt/CAM/README.md

 ```
 to generate output diagnostics of variables as desired.

-We can then run `./case.setup` and `./case.build` from within the case directory.
+We can then run `./case.build` from within the case directory to build the model.

 The case can be run with `./case.submit` from the case directory.